How Far Back Can The IRS Audit You: Understanding Your Tax Returns?

 What is an IRS tax audit?

-An IRS tax audit is an examination of an individual’s or business’s financial records to verify that their tax return information is complete and accurate.
+An IRS tax audit is an examination of an individual’s or business’s financial records to verify that their tax return information is complete and accurate, and to ensure compliance with tax laws.
 The IRS conducts audits either through mail correspondence, IRS office visits, or in-person field audits.
+IRS audits can be conducted by mail or through an in-person interview at an IRS office, your home, or your place of business.
+The IRS often compares your deductions and income to those of other taxpayers in similar situations to identify potential discrepancies.
 Correspondence audits require you to mail information to the IRS, while office or field audits require you to meet in person to provide documents and back up the claims made on your tax return.
+The IRS receives copies of W-2 and 1099 forms directly from employers and income providers, which it uses to verify the accuracy of your reported income.

 Timeframe for an audit